Sialendoscopy for Salivary Stones

-UC San Diego Health is the only hospital in San Diego County offering minimally invasive removal of salivary stones that can cause swelling, pain and chronic infection.
+UC San Diego Health is the only hospital system in San Diego County offering minimally invasive removal of salivary stones that cause swelling, pain or chronic infection.

-The benefits of the innovative endoscopic procedure, known as sialendoscopy, over traditional surgical approaches include:
+This endoscopic procedure, known as sialendoscopy, has many benefits over traditional surgery, including:

-In addition, sialendoscopy allows the physician to directly visualize the stone (or other cause of inflammation) prior to therapeutic intervention, modifying as needed.
-It also enables the delivery of medication directly to the affected area.
+In addition, sialendoscopy allows the physician to directly visualize the stone, modify the procedure as needed, and apply medication directly to the affected area.